by Karl Furlong

 In the cabin, the glovebox is on the small side, so not much more than two wallets and some other odds and ends can fit in there.
 The two cupholders are positioned beneath the center armrest, which makes accessing them on the move a bit awkward.
 Around these cupholders, there is a little more space for tiny items, and there are door bins, too.

 On the sDrive30i at its most affordable base price, the Z4 is equipped with power-adjustable sport seats which include a memory system for the driver.
 Additional features include dual-zone automatic climate control, a power-operated soft-top roof, push-button ignition, power-folding and heated side mirrors, an auto-dimming rearview mirror, rain-sensing windshield wipers, a rearview camera, a universal garage door opener, and safety features such as forward collision warning, dynamic cruise control, and tire-pressure monitoring.
 On the M40i, there are 14-way power-adjustable front seats with three-stage heating, along with a heated steering wheel.
-There are plenty of options, ranging from a head-up display to remote engine start, wireless charging, active blind-spot detection, lane departure warning, park distance control, and active cruise control.
+There are plenty of options, ranging from a head-up display to remote engine start, active blind-spot detection, lane-departure warning, park-distance control, and active cruise control.
+Ambient lighting is no longer standard and has been relegated to the options list.

 Information is displayed between two 10.25 digital displays: one ahead of the driver, which forms part of BMW's Live Cockpit Professional, and a central touchscreen through which iDrive 7.0 software can be accessed.
 Although the digital dials aren't as configurable as those in an Audi, they certainly do modernize the Z4's cabin. iDrive requires a bit of a learning curve, but we do like that it can still be manipulated via hard keys and a console-mounted rotary dial.
-Standard connectivity and entertainment features include navigation, Bluetooth, two USB ports, Apple CarPlay, Android Auto, real-time traffic information via BMW's Connected Package Professional, natural language recognition, HD Radio, and SiriusXM with 360L and a one-year all-access subscription.
+Standard connectivity and entertainment features include navigation, Bluetooth, two USB ports, Apple CarPlay, Android Auto, real-time traffic information via BMW's Connected Package Professional, natural language recognition, and SiriusXM with 360L and a one-year all-access subscription.
 The sound system is a 205-watt, ten-speaker unit that includes dual bass speakers mounted behind the seats.
-Wireless charging, a Wi-Fi hotspot with a three-month/3GB trial, and a 12-speaker Harman Kardon sound system are available.
+A Wi-Fi hotspot with a three-month/3GB trial, and a 12-speaker Harman Kardon sound system are available.
+Wireless charging is no longer available at all, even as an option.

 As with other BMWs, the Z4 is covered by a four-year/50,000-mile limited warranty, four years of roadside assistance regardless of mileage covered, a 12-year rust perforation warranty, and three years or 36,000 miles of maintenance coverage.
 By comparison, Porsche offers just a year or 10,000 miles of complimentary scheduled maintenance for the Boxster.